 Skip to Content

-Faculty members here have made major contributions to the field, beginning with the first department head, Samuel Orton, who was an important figure in the study of dyslexia.
-Some of the earliest studies of the electroencephalogram in animals and in humans took place in our department, and in the 1940s Paul Huston and others were among the first to show the effectiveness of electroconvulsive therapy in treating severe depression.
-George Winokur, a former department head, conducted one of the first modern studies to document the course of major mental disorders, called the Iowa 500, and made Iowa a leading center for psychiatric genetics.
+Faculty members here at Iowa have made major contributions to the field, beginning with the first Department Chair, Dr. Samuel Orton, who was an important figure in the study of dyslexia.
+Some of the earliest electroencephalogram studies took place in our Department, and in the 1940s Dr. Paul Huston and colleagues were among the first to show the effectiveness of electroconvulsive therapy in treating severe depression.
+Former Chair Dr. George Winokur conducted one of the first modern studies to document the course of major mental disorders, called the Iowa 500, and made Iowa a leading center for psychiatric genetics.
 And former Chair Dr. Robert Robinson made important discoveries about how particular areas of the brain play a role in depression.